PaulAHMedley/fishblicc/README.md

 This produces the following objects:

-- “dl” is the data file containing the length frequency and information for priors used in the fit.
+- “dl” is the data list containing the length frequency and information for priors used in the fit.

 - “slim” is a stanfit object and there are useful tools in the package